lisongxu/CSCE156-Project-DB/README.md

 The current user can choose to publish a new post, or go back to the account window.

+If publishing a new post, the database should be updated and the post window should be updated.

 ### 3.4  Visibility Window

 The *Visibility Window* lists all the users to whom the posts of the current user are visible.